Kewun0/iiico-op/README.md

 # iiico-op
-Modification for GTA: III gives ability to players to play together with synced NPCs/Traffic Edit Add topics
+Modification for GTA: III gives ability to players to play together with synced NPCs/Traffic.